 - 1. In the desired policy, select the protection or audit rule set to which you want to add your rule. - 2.
-Click on the Threats tab. - 3.
-If you are in read-only mode, click on Edit in the upper banner. - 4.
+Click on the Threats tab.

+- 3. If you are in read-only mode, click on Edit in the upper banner. - 4.
 Enable the desired rule by clicking on on the left. - 5.
 In the Version drop-down list, indicate the version of the protection that you wish to run either a version in particular or Always use latest version.
 If you are not using the latest version available, the indicator will appear to the right of the drop-down list.
 It also appears on a policy's general panel when at least one enabled advanced protection mode is not using its latest version. - 6.
-In the Status field, there are three or four statuses for each protection mode.
+In the Status field, several statuses are available for each protection.
 Select: - Allow: SES Evolution does not block malicious actions and does not generate any logs. - Detect only: As in audit mode, SES Evolution detects malicious actions without blocking them, and generates logs for the administrator.
-But unlike audit mode, this option stops evaluating the rules that follow, and ignores them. - Block: SES Evolution blocks malicious actions and generates logs for the administrator. - Block and kill: SES Evolution blocks malicious actions and shuts down the process that launched the action.
+But unlike audit mode, this option stops evaluating the rules that follow, and ignores them. - Block: SES Evolution blocks malicious actions and generates logs for the administrator. - Block and kill: SES Evolution blocks malicious actions and shuts down the process that launched the action. - Block, kill and quarantine SES Evolution blocks malicious actions, shuts down the process that launched the action and quarantines suspicious files.
+See Managing file quarantine. - 7.
+In the upper banner in the rule, you can: - Select the version of the protection.
+All versions are kept in databases and remain available in the administration console. - Enter a comment. - Select the log settings that this rule will send. - Specify whether an action must be performed when a log is sent for this rule.

-- 7. In the upper banner in the rule, you can: - Select the version of the protection.
-All versions are kept in databases and remain available in the administration console. - Select the log settings that this rule will send. - Specify whether an action must be performed when a log is sent for this rule. - 8.
-Rules against WMI persistence, Malicious use of certutil, Environment discovery, Ransomware and Parent PID Spoofing each have specific parameters:
+8. Rules against WMI persistence, Malicious use of certutil, Environment discovery, Ransomware and Parent PID Spoofing each have specific parameters:

 WMI Persistence Compatibility list: in this section, list the consumers that represent legitimate WMI events and which the protection mode must not block.
 Protection against malicious use of certutil Compatibility list: in this section, add the IDs of applications likely to use certutil.exe for legitimate purposes and which the protection mode must not block.
 Environment • discovery Interval: indicate the interval in seconds (minimum five seconds) between the first command and the last command, and the interval after which discovery operations must be ignored. • Compatibility list: in this section, add the IDs of applications allowed to run commands similar to discovery operations and which the protection mode must not block. • Sensitivity: select the threshold above which the protection will be triggered.
-Ransomware • Compatibility list: here, add the IDs of legitimate encryption applications that the protection mode must not block, such as Stormshield Data Security. • Sensitivity: select the threshold above which the protection will be triggered.
+Ransomware • Compatibility list: add here identifiers for legitimate encryption applications that should not be blocked by protection, such as StormshieldData Security . • Sensitivity: select the threshold above which the protection will be triggered.
 With a Very low level, the protection mode will be triggered if a ransomware program encrypted at least 20 files within 3 seconds.
 With a Low level, the threshold will be 15 files, and with the Moderate level, 10 files.
 If you enable this anti-ransomware protection mode, ensure that you also Enabling Windows shadow copies so that you can restore lost files if necessary.
-For further information on restoration, refer to Managing ransomware attacks .
+For further information on restoration, refer to Managing ransomware attacks.
 Parent PID Spoofing Compatibility: here, add the IDs of applications that will be allowed to spoof parent processes without being blocked by the protection mechanism.